lusystemsbio/NetDes/README.md

 # NetDes

-Network inference and optimization using Dynamical equation simulations
+#### <ins>Net</ins>work inference and optimization using <ins>D</ins>ynamical <ins>e</ins>quation <ins>s</ins>imulations

-NetDes is a computational method for modeling gene regulatory networks (GRNs) using time-series scRNA-seq data.
-It infers pseudotime, identifies gene expression trajectories, clusters genes, and detects key transcription factors (TFs).
-A GRN is constructed and refined using ordinary differential equations (ODEs), enabling dynamic simulations and analysis of GRN-driven cell state transitions.
+NetDes is a computational method for optimizing gene regulatory networks (GRNs) of core transcription factor (TF) based on gene expression time trajectories.
+NetDes was specifically designed for analyzing time-series scRNA-seq data.
+The NetDes pipeline contains the following steps.

+* (1) NetDes calculates smoothed gene expression trajectories along inferred pseudotime.

+* (2) Genes are then clustered according to the trajectories.

+* (3) Core TFs are inferred for each gene cluster using gene set analysis and TF-target gene relationship.

+* (4) An initial GRN of core TFs is constructed according to TF-target gene relationship, where target genes also belong to the core TFs.

+* (5) Network optimization that refines the GRN and constructs a dynamical model using ordinary differential equations (ODEs).

+* (6) Dynamical systems modeling, such as gene perturbation simulations, signal driving simulations, network coarse-graining.

 ## Installation
-To install NetDes, Python version 3.9 or greater is required.
+Python version 3.9 or greater is required.

-### Install from PyPi (recommended)
+#### Install from PyPi (recommended)
 To install the most recent release, run

 `pip install NetDes`

-### Install with github
+#### Install with github
 * Git clone the [NetDes repository](https://github.com/lusystemsbio/NetDes), cd to the `NetDes` directory, and run

 `pip install .`

 ## Tutorials

-### Prepare

-[Data Pre-processing, Gene Expression Smoothing and Clustering ](tutorials/R_dataprocess/1_Trajectores_and_clusters.html): This tutorial walks through the process of inputting scRNA-seq data, processing it, and obtaining smooth gene expression trajectories and clustering them.

-[TFs Identification](tutorials/R_dataprocess/2_TFs_identify.html): This tutorial demonstrates how to use Fisher's exact test to identify core transcription factors.

-### Network inferring and downstream analysis
+[Processing gene expression time trajectories using scRNA-seq data](tutorials/R_dataprocess/1_Trajectores_and_clusters.html): This script illustrates the steps to process input scRNA-seq data, obtain smoothed gene expression time trajectories, and cluster genes based on the trajectories.
+(Steps 1 and 2)

+[Inferring core TFs](tutorials/R_dataprocess/2_TFs_identify.html): This script shows the inference of core transcription factors using Fisher's exact test.
+(Step 3)

-[Initial GRN Building](tutorials/R_dataprocess/3_InitialGRN.html): Learn how to load databases like Rcistarge, TRRUST, and NetAct to construct the initial gene regulatory network.
+[Initial GRN Building](tutorials/R_dataprocess/3_InitialGRN.html): This script illustrates how to build an initial GRN using TF-target gene databases like Rcistarge, TRRUST, and NetAct.
+(Step 4)

-[GRN Inferring and Simulation](tutorials/tutorial.html): This tutorial covers how to use pseudotime information, smoothed gene expression trajectories, and the initial GRN for inference and simulation.
-It includes a practical example using synthetic data, which you can generate with [this script.](tutorials/datasimulation.html)
+[GRN optimization and Simulation](tutorials/tutorial.html): This tutorial page shows the NetDes' usage for network optimization and simulation.
+The user input includes pseudotime, smoothed gene expression trajectories, and an initial GRN.
+An example was given for simulated data of a small GRN, which one can generate with [this script.](tutorials/datasimulation.html) (Steps 5 and 6)

-[Network Evaluation](tutorials/R_dataprocess/4_GRN_evaluation.html): After building the optimized GRN, this tutorial explains how to evaluate its performance through simulations.
+[Benchmarking](tutorials/R_dataprocess/4_GRN_evaluation.html): This script explains the steps for *in-silico* benchmarking

-[Coarse-graining the Network](tutorials/R_dataprocess/5_Coarse_graining.html): This tutorial walks through the process of coarse-graining the optimized GRN into a smaller circuit.
+[Network Coarse-graining](tutorials/R_dataprocess/5_Coarse_graining.html): This script shows the process of coarse-graining the optimized GRN into a small gene circuit using [SacroGrachi](https://github.com/lusystemsbio/SacoGraci).
+(Step 6)